Zucchini Baked Oatmeal

 Topping ideas

-• Healthy maple frosting – make this with greek style yogurt to add more protein and a touch of sweetness to the zucchini oatmeal bake.
+• Homemade maple frosting – make this with greek style yogurt to add more protein and a touch of sweetness to the zucchini oatmeal bake.
 Simply combine ¼ cup of yogurt with 1 tablespoon maple syrup and drizzle it over top of the oats.

 • Cashew frosting – make a batch of cashew frosting to make this taste like dessert for breakfast.
 Soak the cashews while the oatmeal is baking and blend it up while waiting on the oatmeal to cool.